The VK3YNG Foxhunt Sniffer is a specially designed synthesised VHF direction finding receiver covering 120MHz and 144MHz bands.

 Users who would like to get the longest use between battery changes should consider

-using Lithium AA batteries.
+using Single Use Lithium AA batteries.
 These batteries have a very long shelf life and capable of

 providing well over 14 hours of continuous daytime operation.